robert/robert.github.com/_posts/2018-08-13-how-to-build-a-tcp-proxy-4-tls-support.md

 This was a much harder challenge than building a proxy that can only handle HTTP requests.
 Since we wanted to be able to proxy any TCP stream, not just HTTP requests, we couldn't make use of any of your phone's built-in HTTP proxy functionality.
 If you want to proxy HTTP requests from your smartphone via your laptop, all you have to do is connect the devices to the same network, tell your phone's proxy to use your laptop's IP address as a proxy, start Burp Suite, and you're immediately in business.

 Life was much harder for us.
 We had to mess with the very fabric of how directions are given on the internet.
 We spoofed the responses to DNS requests sent by your phone.
-This tricked your phone into making TCP connections intended for the target domain with your laptop instead.
-We forwarded any data that your laptop received on this connection on to the target domain's server, and forwarded any response data from the server back to your smartphone.
+This tricked your phone into making TCP connections intended for the target hostname with your laptop instead.
+We forwarded any data that your laptop received on this connection on to the target hostname's server, and forwarded any response data from the server back to your smartphone.
 Your smartphone was none the wiser about what had happened.

 We also added TLS support.
 We did this by creating our own Certificate Authority and installing its public key on your smartphone.
 We used its private key to sign TLS certificates that we had generated, and we used these certificates to negotiate TLS sessions between your phone and your laptop.
 When we were done we removed our CA's public key from your phone's list of trusted CAs (*didn't we?*), because we are paranoid security experts and we don't want to get man-in-the-middle-d for real.